 How do we do this?
 Through a child’s biggest foundational tool: play!
-The professionals at our occupational therapy in Chicago clinic work to connect relationally to each child, so they learn their interests and strengths, and find ways that motivate each child to succeed.
+The professionals at our occupational therapy in northwest suburbs of Chicago clinic work to connect relationally to each child, so they learn their interests and strengths, and find ways that motivate each child to succeed.
 We want therapy to be fun, safe and inviting.

 A child’s role in life is to play and interact with other children.
 Our pediatric occupational therapists offer occupational therapy in Buffalo Grove by evaluating a child’s current skills related to play, school performance, and daily activities and comparing them with what is developmentally appropriate for that age group.
 OTs help children perform daily activities they may find challenging by addressing sensory, social, behavioral, motor, and environmental issues.

 Occupational therapy’s goal is to promote children’s independence in all facets of life.
 Children can receive help from an occupational therapist in mastering daily activities like eating and dressing.
 Working with a therapist helps children with developmental difficulties improve their skills socially and emotionally.
 We focus on giving the best occupational therapy in Buffalo Grove, so our children thrive in their lives.

 Some kids struggle to develop the abilities that will let them explore and understand their surroundings on their own.
 Fine or gross motor skills, sensory processing, visual-perceptual skills, and other abilities may affect all areas of their lives.
 In these cases, the occupational therapy program can bring a positive difference to the child’s development.

 Keep in mind that every child is unique and develops these skill sets at their own speed.
 However, if you believe your child is having trouble acquiring some of the skill sets, you can speak with a member of our Occupational Therapy program.